TritonDataCenter/node-stackvis/README.md

 # node-stackvis

-Stackvis is a JavaScript library for visualizing call stacks.
-For an example of the kind of data we're talking about, see http://us-east.manta.joyent.com/dap/public/stackvis/example.htm.
+Stackvis is a command line tool and JavaScript library for visualizing call stacks.
+For an example, see http://us-east.manta.joyent.com/dap/public/stackvis/example.htm.
 This approach (and the code for the SVG-based flamegraph) is based heavily on Brendan Gregg's [FlameGraph](http://github.com/brendangregg/FlameGraph/) tools.

-## Command-line tools
+## Synopsis

-The typical pattern is to profile some program with DTrace for, say, 30 seconds:
+Profile a program for 30 seconds:

-    # dtrace -n 'profile-97/pid == $YOURPID/{ @[ustack()] = count(); }' -c "sleep 30" > dtrace.out

-If you're tracing something like Node.js that has a ustack helper, you'll want to use jstack() instead:

     # dtrace -n 'profile-97/pid == $YOURPID/{ @[jstack(80, 8192)] = count(); }' -c "sleep 30" > dtrace.out

-Then create a flamegraph file from the profile output, specifying "dtrace" as the input format and the kind of flamegraph as the output.
-This example uses a D3-based visualization, which spits out a completely self-contained HTML file:
+then translate the DTrace output into a flame graph:

-    # stackvis dtrace flamegraph-d3 < dtrace.out > flamegraph.htm
+    # stackvis < dtrace.out > flamegraph.htm

-If you have a Joyent account, you can use "stackvis share" to upload the file to Manta and get a permalink for sharing with other people:
+Or, create the flame graph and share it on Joyent's Manta service:

-    # stackvis share flamegraph.htm
+    # stackvis < dtrace.out | stackvis share
     https://us-east.manta.joyent.com/dap/public/stackvis/298c9ae2-aec8-4993-8bc9-d621dcdbeb71/index.htm

-This just puts the object to a unique name in your public Manta directory.
-You can obviously remove it or rename it as you want.

-### Other tools
+## Details

+The default mode assumes input from a DTrace invocation like the above, and produces a D3-based visualization in a self-contained HTML file.
+You can explicitly specify input formats "dtrace" (the default), "collapsed", "perf", and "stap" and output formats "collapsed", "flamegraph-svg", and "flamegraph-d3".
+For example, to read "collapsed" output and produce a SVG flamegraph, use:

+    # stackvis collapsed flamegraph-svg < collapsed.out > flamegraph.svg

 This module also provides "stackcollapse", and "flamegraph", which are essentially direct ports of the original FlameGraph tools.
 You can use them by